allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 regular collection, the difference will be even greater.
 Therefore, we must admit that the way time series data are packed on the disc is impressive.

-Now it's time to compare query execution times for both collections.
+Now it’s time to compare query execution times for both collections.

 ## Speed is all that matters